frnsys/transit_demand_model/readme.md

 # Transit demand model prototype
 (for PolicySpace)

+- discrete event simulation
+- includes roads component, using OSM data
-- treat roads (edges) as FIFO queues, which assumes that cars don't pass each other in roads
+    - treat roads (edges) as FIFO queues, which assumes that cars/buses don't pass each other in roads
-    - we can maybe find ways to remove this assumption by introducing individual variability in edge travel time
-- edge (road) properties:
-    - length
-    - capacity
-    - free-flow speed
-    - occupancy (how many vehicles are on the road)

-## Next steps

-- bus networks
-- support other public transit options which operate on independent networks (e.g. subways)
-- conditional re-planning/re-routing at intersections
+- includes public transit component, using GTFS data
-- refined travel time estimation
+    - buses will travel via the road network
-- route caching (travel habit formation)
-- parking time/availability
-- random events like accidents
+- support for a map visualization of the output data from a simulation run

 ## PolicySpace integration